 - The type and nature of the political settlement – i.e. the balance of power between contending social groups and social classes on which any state is based.

-- The deals space – the range of informal and personalised relationships between economic actors that aren’t a result of the application of an impersonal rule.
+- The deals space – the range of informal and personalised relationships between economic actors that are not a result of the application of an impersonal rule.

 Towards a theory of boom and bust growth

 We have identified the political drivers of igniting growth and maintaining growth and found that the drivers for each are different.